bordaigorl/remy/README.md

 The `use_banner` setting is optional and described below.
 It is possible to specify `remote_documents` and `remote_templates`, these paths need to be absolute ("~" expansion does not work).

+It is possible to configure where the cache of the data from the tablet is stored, by setting `cache_dir`.
+The cache is kept across runs, and files are re-downloaded if modified date or size have changed.
+This might leave behind some files and might miss some updates.
+By setting `persist_cache` to `true` the cache is cleared every time.

 #### Rsync source

 ```json